pungggi/mouse_gestures/README.md

 - `R` (Right): Switch to next editor
 - `L` (Left): Switch to previous editor

 You can override these defaults or add new gestures by configuring `mouseGestures.gestureCommands` in your settings.
+The extension supports both cardinal directions (R, L, U, D) and diagonal directions (UR, UL, DR, DL), allowing for more precise and versatile gesture patterns.

 ## Configuration